 Artist: Deborah Parker

-Originally from Victoria, Deborah Parker had studied with many artists formally and informally in Melbourne, before moving to Salt Ash Port Stephens.
-Inspired by James Pearson’s mural and her own relationship with the restaurant owner John at the Hawker Inn she offered to paint the opposing wall and courtyard surrounds, the theme proposed was the Chinese gardens that John often spoke about.
+Originally from Victoria, Deborah Parker had studied with many artists formally and informally in Melbourne, before moving to Salt Ash, Port Stephens.
+Inspired by James Pearson’s mural and her own relationship with the restaurant owner John at the Hawker Inn, she offered to paint the opposing wall and courtyard surrounds, the theme proposed was the Chinese gardens that John often spoke about.

 Deborah’s art journey began in the Yarra Valley Victoria and has taken twists and turns.
 A near death experience when she was younger led Deborah to take up art and follow creative pursuits as part of her recovery.
 This is where Deborah found she thrived and branched out from, teaching, and more recently making merchandise out of her paintings for income.

 This mural took two days to complete, the work towards the street compliments and pays tribute to James Pearson’s mural before breaking out into the Chinese garden she has painted behind the building.
-The viewer’s perspective is as if they are standing in water amongst fish which adds a playful element of fun to the work along with the large birds in the garden and the volcano in the background.
+The viewer’s perspective is as if they are standing in water amongst fish which adds a playful element of fun to the work along with the large birds in the garden and the mountain in the background.
 Deborah says of living in Port Stephens that it is ‘paradise’ and that there is an ‘artist’s palate everywhere you look.’

 Location of artwork: Donald Street, Nelson Bay